 2. Some are gifting their facilities to their regional judicatory dedicated to planting new churches.
 Not maintaining the institution.

-3. Some are enlisting gifted young women and men to 1000 Young Leaders launching this fall.
+3. Some are enlisting gifted young women and men to 1000 Young Leaders.
 While their congregation might be aging and declining, they’re lifting up missionary disciples to drive bold mission strategies to the missing generation who are raising their Generation Z children outside the church.
 Contact Kyrie Klopke.

 Here are a couple of amazing things: